Find, compare and book ferry tickets from Bali

 Because Bali is perfectly situated with Lombok to the east and Java to the west, it’s a perfect place to hop on a fast ferry to visit popular destinations such as the Gili Islands, Nusa Penida or Nusa Lembongan while visiting Bali.

-Bali island is served by a large number of ferry operators and routes with crossings to Gili Trawangan, Gili Air, Gili Meno, Nusa Penida and Nusa Lembongan.
+Bali island is served by numerous ferry operators and routes with crossings to Gili Trawangan, Gili Air, Gili Meno, Nusa Penida and Nusa Lembongan.
 With a selection of up to 40 sailings weekly, the port of Padang Bai, Serangan and Sanur connects Bali with Lombok and Indonesia.

 Sailing durations range from 30 minutes from Bali to Nusa Penida service to 2 hours 30 minutes from Bali to the Gili’s service.